-College Parent: A student in their 3rd or 4th year at Emma who has volunteered to look after you when you first arrive (see Fresher's Week, page 6).
+College Parent: A student in their 3rd or 4th year at Emma who has volunteered to look after you when you first arrive (see 4.
+College Parents)).

 CRSid: A sequence of letters and numbers that can uniquely identify you amongst all Cambridge University students; it is usually a combination of your initials and a random number.
 You use this to log in to University computer systems and it forms the first part of your @cam.ac.uk email address, which you will receive on arrival.